 Why Trust GearLab

 Never one to turn down a cup of joe, our lead tester, Buck Yedor, has been drinking coffee since he was a kid.
 What started as sneaking the occasional sip from his mom turned into a lifelong obsession with finding the most delicious brew methods.
 What truly honed his appreciation and discernment for quality coffee was living with the Director of Training for one of the biggest specialty coffee companies in the game.
 For years, every morning was mainly a coffee cupping and brew lesson until his palette and brew techniques could please even the harshest of critics.
-Buck has assisted on many review categories for GearLab over the years, spanning products from the best waffle makers to the best jump starters.
+Buck has assisted on many review categories for GearLab over the years, spanning products from waffle makers to jump starters.

 Analysis and Test Results